 Living in a time when social media has changed the way we interact with one another is stressful.
 Being away from it for a day can seem like weeks, any longer can seem like a lifetime.
 If you are a writer, blogger, entrepreneur or anyone who relies on the internet to connect with your audience you understand the importance of the frequency and consistency of posting content.

-So what do you do when life gets in the way of your passion?
+What to do when waning confidence gets in the way of your passion

-- Schedule – Social media management tools like Hootsuite, for example, save time since you can post to multiple platforms at the same time.
+Schedule – Social media management tools such as HootSuite, save time since you can post to multiple platforms at the same time.

-- Using the publishing tool to schedule posts in advance means you can set it and forget it.
+Using the publishing tool to schedule posts in advance allows you to set it and forget it.

 I felt so fabulous this week I took the opportunity to show my goofy side and went for it in the photo in today’s post.